 “…the time has come for the free world to form a common front against fundamentalism with those fighting for peace and democracy against the Iranian regime.
 In announcing a specific program and determining responsible policies vis-a-vis recent international developments, the National Council of Resistance, led by Mr. Massoud Rajavi, has demonstrated that it is determined and able to contribute to peace and stability in this sensitive region….”

 Since the formation of the NCRI, Massoud Rajavi has concentrated his efforts on the Council.
 His management of the NCRI’s affairs has earned him the trust of the coalition’s members.
-The NCRI elected Maryam Rajavi, wife of Massoud Rajavi, as the President-elect of the NCRI in August of 1993.
+The NCRI elected Maryam Rajavi as the President-elect of the NCRI in August 1993.